khromov/clarity/README.md

 ### Will this plugin be added to WordPress.org?

-Not planned, but you can use Composer.
+Not planned, but you can use [GitHub Updater](https://github.com/afragen/github-updater) or Composer.